Treatment of mental disorders: Medication

 Psychiatric medication is also widely used to treat mental disorders.
 These are licensed psychoactive drugs usually prescribed by a psychiatrist or family doctor.
 There are several main groups.
 Antidepressants are used for the treatment of clinical depression as well as often for anxiety and other disorders.
 Anxiolytics are used, generally short-term, for anxiety disorders and related problems such as physical symptoms and insomnia.
 Mood stabilizers are used primarily in bipolar disorder, mainly targeting mania rather than depression.
 Antipsychotics are used for psychotic disorders, notably in schizophrenia.
 However, they are also often used to treat bipolar disorder in smaller doses to treat anxiety.
 Stimulants are commonly used, notably for ADHD.

 Despite the different conventional names of the drug groups, there can be considerable overlap in the kinds of disorders for which they are actually indicated.
 There may also be off-label use.
 There can be problems with adverse effects and adherence.
+Differences in the frequency of the prescription of medication for treatment of mental disorders exist along social, racial, and gender lines, with marginalized groups being medicated at higher rates.
+These discrepancies are particularly pronounced in lower socioeconomic status groups and women.
+This over-reliance on medication as a form of treatment can be harmful to the affected populations, with outcomes such as the potential for addiction, side effects, and recreational misuse.